acidlemon/mirage-ecs/README.md

 mirage-ecs provides the following APIs.

-POST APIs are accepts parameters from a request body as `application/x-www-form-urlencoded` or `application/json`.
+POST APIs are accepts parameters from a request body as `content-type: application/json`.

+For v1 backward compatibility, `-compat-v1` cli flag enables accepting `application/x-www-form-urlencoded`.
+But this feature may cause CSRF vulnerability.
+We recommend to use `application/json` only (v2 defaults).

-GET APIs are only accepts URL query parameters.
+GET APIs only accept URL query parameters.

 ### `GET /api/list`